LAHMAMI1/LAHMAMI1/README.md

 focus and proven experience in designing and implementing scalable web applications.
 Proficient in Node.js, TypeScript, Docker, and microservices architecture.
+Currently expanding skills in **Java backend development**.
 Eager to apply hands-on experience in system programming and modern DevOps tools to solve real-world challenges.